Wootton Brook

 Wootton Brook is a tributary of the River Nene which runs through Northamptonshire, England.

+Course

 The brook has two sources, one rises at Salcey Lawn in the middle of Salcey Forest and flows northerly, the other rises at Yardley Chase and flows in a southerly direction, both converging in a marshy field southeast of Horton.

 It then takes a westerly direction, passing under the B526 (Northampton – Newport Pagnell road, once the A50 trunk road), and takes a meandering course between Hackleton on its north bank and Piddington on its south bank, continuing through Preston Deanery.
 It runs on between Wootton (northbank) – the village that gives it its name – and Grange Park (southbank) passing under the Quinton Road and continuing on to pass under the A45, into Blackymoor.

 Here it is used to provide man-made lakes for Collingtree golf course and balancing lakes to take the runoff from East Hunsbury.